szabikr/szabi-space/content/projects/habit-tracker/refactoring.md

 - id: UUID = uuid4()
 ```

-We feed the parser the contents of a `user_input` file and waiting for a `List[Activity]` and a `List[JournalEntry]` in return.
+We feed the parser the contents of a `user_input` file and wait for a `List[Activity]` and a `List[JournalEntry]` in return.

 ### Current Solution

-At the moment there are two main parser functions, `read_activities_from_user_input` and `read_journal_entries_from_user_input`, they both take in a `file_name` as a string, open the file, read the lines one by one and process the content in primitive way.
+At the moment there are two main parser functions, `read_activities_from_user_input` and `read_journal_entries_from_user_input`, they both take in a `file_name` as a string, open the file, read the lines one by one and process the content in a primitive way.
 Both functions are constructing lists imperatively and if no exceptions occur, the lists will be returned as a result.
-In case of crucial errors an empty list will be generated with a log message saying what went wrong.
+In case of crucial errors, an empty list will be generated with a log message saying what went wrong.

 Let's see the functions: